libratbag/libratbag/DBusInterface.md

 - type: `au`, read-only, constant

 Array of uints with the capabilities enum from libratbag

+#### `IsActive`
+- type: `b`, read-only, mutable

+True if this is the currently active resolution, false otherwise.

+Resolutions can only be set to active, but never to not active - at least one resoultion must be active at all times.
+This property is read-only, use the `SetActive()` method to set a resolution as the active resolution.

+#### `IsDefault`
+- type: `b`, read-only, mutable

+True if this is the currently default resolution, false otherwise.
+If the device does not have the default resolution capability, this property is always false.

+Resolutions can only be set to default, but never to not default - at least one resolution must be default at all times.
+This property is read-only, use the `SetDefault()` method to set a resolution as the default resolution.

 #### `XResolution`
 - type: `u`, read-only, mutable